 Here’s the alternative.
 Let’s say you took that $100,000, and you split it up, and you bought two investment properties worth half that.
 So 250, $250,000 houses, you put 50 grand down on each, you got a mortgage, and you held onto those, and then you rented your home, okay?
 Over 30 years what does that look like?
 Well at the end of 30 years, those two also doubled, so now you have two properties worth $500,000.
 And, collectively worth a million bucks.
 So, what’s the difference?
 You got this a million dollar house, and you’ve got these two investment properties worth a million bucks.
 How are they really different?

-That’s the big difference.
+That’s a big difference.
 This is an investment.
 This is an emotional purchase.
 It might make you feel good, it might make you feel accomplished, it might elevate you into societies standards.
 But, are you wealthier?
 Are you better off?
 No, you’re not, right?
 You want this one over here.
-You want these investment properties that someone else paid for, for you, okay?
+Do you want these investment properties that someone else paid for, for you, okay?

-Consider that, just a different way at looking at things.
+Consider that, just a different way of looking at things.
 You’ve got the information, do with it what you wish.
 But, yeah, the primary residence, kind of the worst performing asset in America.
-Real estate is produce more wealth than any other investment vehicle, any other industry.
+The real estate produces more wealth than any other investment vehicle, any other industry.
 But, no one said that you had to live in that real estate for it to work, all right?

 So that’s it for today.
 I’ll see you next week on our other episode of Financial Freedom Friday.
 Take care.